lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 utility():
 	if(royal(Player)) 1 else 0;
 ```
-run it and collect the plan you get
+run it and collect the plan you get (for context this utility takes my solution about 3 minutes to plan through),
 and then replace it with
 ```
 utility():